-Not everybody can be a member of your master mind group.
+Not everybody can be a member of your mastermind group.
 The members have to be able to contribute in one form or another to the group.
-This can be knowledge about the subject of interest, but it can also be creativity.
+This can be knowledgeable about the subject of interest, but it can also be created.

-Remember, the master mind group is a place to brainstorm and to come up with new ideas.
+Remember, the mastermind group is a place to brainstorm and come up with new ideas.
 Somebody who has little knowledge about the topic might be of invaluable service, as he or she is not stuck in common ways of thinking as other knowledgeable people might be.

 You should come together as a group on a regular basis.
 Build a schedule that fits everyone’s commitments and lifestyles.
 Once you decide on a schedule, make sure you stick to it.
 Attending should not be an option, it should become a self-imposed obligation.